chris-proffyn/eventumchatbot/loader-test.md

 ## 2) Add a minimal index.html

 Create `index.html` with the content below.
-It loads the remote loader at `https://eventumortho.click/evi-chatbot-loader.js`, which in turn loads `https://eventumortho.click/evi-chatbot.js` and calls `window.EviChatBot.init()`.
+It loads the remote loader at `https://eventumortho.click/evi-chatbot-loader.js?v=2025-12-12-03`, which in turn loads `https://eventumortho.click/evi-chatbot.js?v=2025-12-12-03` and calls `window.EviChatBot.init()`.

+**Note:** Bump the version query parameter (`?v=2025-12-12-03`) whenever a new version is deployed.

 ```html
 <!doctype html>